haasn/blog/posts/2017-02-18-the-diablo-iii-paragon-system-visualized.md

 tags: diablo3
 ---

+**Update 2017-02-18**: The XP/level curve I was using in the first iteration of this post was based on a previous version of the game.
+The current XP curve paints a very different picture.
+I have updated the graphs.

 Since it was bugging me, I decided to visualize some of the relationships between playtime, paragon, greater rifts and power levels.